Search

 Member-at-Large

 Christina brings over thirty years of strategic leadership and experience in the public service and private sector.
 She is a seasoned public service executive and foreign policy expert with extensive experience in responding to global crises and conflicts and advancing international development.
 Christina currently leads a team responsible for multilateral and thematic policy at the Foreign and Defence Policy Secretariat of the Privy Council Office.
-She is also President of the Board of Directors for Interval House Ottawa, which provides a safe place for women, their children, and pets to escape abuse.

 Christina has worked in Ottawa and abroad to champion gender equality and leadership opportunities for women in international peace and security.
 She has received public service awards including an Operational Service Medal for her work in Afghanistan.